knighttower/JsUtilities/packages/block-ui/README.md

 # BlockUI.js Documentation

 **BlockUI.js** is a lightweight JavaScript library designed for blocking user interactions with a specific element or the entire page.
-This library can be used with jQuery or Cash.js (preferred due to its smaller size).
-It is heavily inspired by the [jQuery BlockUI plugin](https://malsup.com/jquery/block/).
+This library can be used with jQuery or Cash.js (the latter is preferred due to its smaller size).
+It is heavily inspired/based on the [jQuery BlockUI plugin](https://malsup.com/jquery/block/) but fully refactored and modified, although it retains most of its functionality API.

 ---